nmahammad/stock_prices_sentiment_analysis/README.md

 **Welcome to the Stock Price and News Sentiment Analysis for the Metaverse project!** I undertook this project for educational purposes as part of my curriculum.

 🚀 Here, I explore the intriguing **correlation between stock price movements and changes in sentiment** related to the "metaverse."
-My goal is to provide a valuable tool for investors who seek to make informed decisions in the stock market.

 🧠 I have used a model that leverages the power of **Natural Language Processing (NLP)** and **Machine Learning (ML)** to analyze news sentiment about stock market trends.